LesFerch/FolderThumbnailFix/README.md

 You can also use the tool to undo the change and switch back to the default half-covered thumbnails.

 FolderThumbnailFix does not install any software.
-It simply replaces the mask icon in the file `C:\Windows\SystemResources\imageres.dll.mun` with a transparent icon.
+It simply replaces the mask icon with a transparent icon in the file `C:\Windows\SystemResources\imageres.dll.mun`

 **Note**: If the thumbnail does not change, sign out, sign in (don't restart) and try again.